 That said, here is our pick for the best background checking site to see if a dismissed charge is going to show up:

 BeenVerified is one of the best background checkers that you can use to find any criminal records for yourself or other people.
 Divided into two pricing tiers, BeenVerified’s basic tier digs through hundreds of sources for criminal records, as well as providing information on financial records, social media data, and other personal information – so you can easily find other things that might be used against you alongside any criminal record you may have.
-At the premium level, BeenVerified gives information about licenses, more social media data, and more – including sending actual runners to local courthouses for information that’s not on the web yet.

 Despite being packed with information, BeenVerified’s reports are still easy to read; and with a friendly, intuitive dashboard design, it’s easy to navigate, too.
 And their apps for iOS and Android give you access on the go.
 Have problems?
 BeenVerified’s customer support is available by email and phone 7 days a week, from 8 a.m. – 9 p.m. during the week and 12 p.m. – 8 p.m. on the weekends.